KidusB9/Applications-of-Data-strctures-and-Algorthims-In-C-/README.md

 N-Queens problem and Sudoku solver using backtracking algorithm.
 A leaderboard for a game using various data structures and algorithms.
 A* algorithm in C++.
-C++ code for spam email detection using application of strings.
+C++ code for spam email detection using application of strings..
 C++ code for creating a media playlist and playing previous and next songs.
 Dijkstra algorithm in C++.
 Advanced online ticket booking system.